explicitworkload/infrakvm/OpenShift.md

 1. Create [`install-config.yaml`](ocp/install-config.yaml)

    This file tells the OpenShift installer how to build your cluster.
-You will need to customize it with details from your environment, such as your pull secret and the location of your mirrored images.
+You will need to customize it with details from your environment, such as your OpenShift pull secret, and the location of your mirrored images.

-   Use the provided [`install-config.yaml`](ocp/install-config.yaml).
+   - Use the provided [`install-config.yaml`](ocp/install-config.yaml).
 You must replace the placeholder values with your specific information.

+   💡 **Tip**

+   - pullSecret can be found in `~/.docker/config.json`
+   - Merge the lines with `vi` -> Press `Esc` -> Type `:%j` and press `Enter`.

 2. Create [`agent-config.yaml`](ocp/agent-config.yaml)